Search

 Boeing

 Boeing manufactures their commercial aircraft at three main locations.
 Boeing’s Renton, Washington, facility manufactures its 737 variants, while its Everett factory produces the 747, 767, 777, and 787.
-Boeing produces additional 787s at its newest factory in Charleston, South Carolina.
+Boeing produces additional 787s at its factory in Charleston, South Carolina.

 Tracking flights of new Boeing aircraft is slightly easier since Everett and Renton are quite close to each other.
 Setting a callsign filter for “BOE” and centering the map on the Seattle, Washington, area is a quick way to capture Boeing test flights.
 As for airport filters, the important codes for Boeing are: